KerfuffleV2/smolrsrwkv/README.md

 # Smol Rust RWKV

+## Dev Branch Note

+This branch currently needs a patched version of `ggml` and `ggml-sys` from the `llama-rs` project.

+You can find it here: https://github.com/KerfuffleV2/llama-rs/tree/experiment-ggml-map-ops

+`smolrwkv/Cargo.toml` is set up to look for it checked out in `../llama-rs` relative to this repo's directory.

 ## What is it?

 A simple example of the RWKV approach to language models written in Rust by someone that